In a recent article, we provided an overview of Training Within Industry (TWI).

 Dinero notes that “JI Training results in standardized instruction and standardized instruction results in standardized methods…the JI training is such that a person learns the job correctly and safely in the shortest amount of time possible.
 This reduces waste in time, material, and damage to tools and equipment.
 Proper training with the resulting standardization will help an organization change its culture.”
 (See note 1.)

-Preparing to Teach Job Instruction to Trainers
+Teaching the Job Instruction Method to Trainers

 TWI and the Job Instruction program can be thought of as a “train the trainer” kind of program.
 So, as we continue to explain the basics of Job Instruction, we’ll be focusing on the training method a TWI trainer would teach to a supervisor/trainer who works at a specific company.